If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 10. Glaciar Grey – *W TREK*

-• Location: Trailhead begins at Paine Grande Refugio and Camping.
+- Location: Trailhead begins at Paine Grande Refugio and Camping.
 To get here, you need to take the catamaran across Lago Pehoé from the Pudeto catamaran ferry ramp.
-The ferry costs $27,000 CLP ($30 USD) one-way and is payable only in cash; you cannot make advance reservations, so get there 30 mins in advance.
-Ferry timetables are here (note that there is one ferry daily May through September 15, two daily October and April, three daily in November, and four daily December through March).
-You need to be at the ferry queuing at least 45 minutes before the departure time.
-The ferry takes 30 mins to cross the lake; you need to return the way you came back to Paine Grande to take the last ferry across the lake at 6.35pm.
+The ferry costs $26,000 CLP ($30 USD) one way and I highly recommend reserving in advance on their website as demand outstrips supply.
+You can also check ferry timetables on their website.
+Typically, there are two ferries daily in September, three daily in October, November, March and April, and four daily December through February).
+If you purchased your tickets online, you’ll need to be at the ferry queuing 15 minutes before the departure time.
+The ferry takes 30 mins to cross the lake; you need to return the way you came back to Paine Grande to take the last ferry across the lake at 6.40pm.
 View trail on OpenStreetMap.

 Beyond this point, the trail skirts the barren cliffside above the cloudy waters of the lake, before descending through lenga forest, to arrive at Guardería Glaciar Grey and the Grey campsite and refugio.

-From the campsite, an additional one kilometre through the forest brings you to two viewpoints lying just 1.6 kilometres from the glacier’s snout and from where it’s possible to watch the bus-sized chunks of ice bobbing in the waters – or calving if you’re lucky.
+From the campsite, an additional one kilometer through the forest brings you to two viewpoints lying just a kilometer from the glacier’s snout and from where it’s possible to watch the bus-sized chunks of ice bobbing in the waters – or calving if you’re lucky.

-If you’re a fast walker, you can extend this trek by continuing a further two kilometres to reach the first of two rope bridges (the second is a further 1.5 km) that lie practically alongside the glacier and grant even more striking views.
+If you’re a fast walker, you can extend this trek by continuing a further two kilometers to reach the first of two rope bridges (the second is a further 1.5km, 0.9 miles) that lie practically alongside the glacier and grant even more striking views.

 11. Valle Francés – *W TREK*

-• Location: Trailhead begins at Paine Grande campsite and refugio.
+- Location: Trailhead begins at Paine Grande campsite and refugio.
 To get here, you need to take the catamaran across Lago Pehoé from the Pudeto catamaran ferry ramp.
-The ferry costs $27,000 CLP ($30 USD) one-way and is payable only in cash; you cannot make advance reservations, so get there 30 mins in advance.
-Ferry timetables are here (note that there is one ferry daily May through September 15, two daily October and April, three daily in November, and four daily December through March).
-You need to be at the ferry queuing at least 45 minutes before the departure time.
-The ferry takes 30 mins to cross the lake; you need to return the way you came back to Paine Grande to take the last ferry across the lake at 6.35pm.
+The ferry costs $26,000 CLP ($30 USD) one way and I highly recommend reserving in advance on their website as demand outstrips supply.
+You can also check ferry timetables on their website.
+Typically, there are two ferries daily in September, three daily in October, November, March and April, and four daily December through February).
+If you purchased your tickets online, you’ll need to be at the ferry queuing 15 minutes before the departure time.
+The ferry takes 30 mins to cross the lake; you need to return the way you came back to Paine Grande to take the last ferry across the lake at 6.40pm.
 View trail on OpenStreetMap.

-From here, it’s a further eight kilometres (2.5 hrs) to reach the national park ranger-manned Campamento Italiano, where the trail that climbs into the valley begins.
+From here, it’s a further eight kilometers (2.5 hrs) to reach the national park ranger-manned Campamento Italiano, where the trail that climbs into the valley begins.

 It’s an hour’s steep and rocky climb up to Mirador Francés, where you can absorb the views of Glaciar Francés as it clings to the mountainside in the west.